 - Does not have auto shutoff.

-This one inch flat iron is made from anti-static ceramic plates.
-It is also designed for all types and lengths of hair.
-The hair straightener could heat up reaching 410 degrees Fahrenheit.
-Remington claims to provide salon-level straightening results with the tool.
+This one inch flat iron is made from anti-static titanium plates .
+It’s also designed for all types and lengths of hair.
+The hair straightener can heat up to 450 degrees Fahrenheit.
+Xtava claims to provide salon-level straightening results with the tool.

-Compared to its rivals, it has a faster heat-up feature in just half a minute.
+Compared to its rivals, it has a faster heat-up feature which reaches full temperature in just 60 seconds.
 The auto shutoff feature is also a plus if the flat iron is left idle for 60 minutes.
 The construction of the tool is also very good with easy to use buttons to pick your temperature.
 This is a very good flat iron for its price.